cbisiere/tiny-prolog2/README.md

 The program was initially developed in [Turbo Pascal 3](https://en.wikipedia.org/wiki/Turbo_Pascal#Version_3) (TP3).
 Turbo Pascal 3.02A is [provided](https://web.archive.org/web/20101124092418/http://edn.embarcadero.com/article/20792) to the Borland community free of charge, as a [zip file](https://web.archive.org/web/20110815014726/http://altd.embarcadero.com/download/museum/tp302.zip).

 I chose to maintain compatibility with TP3.
 Because why not.
+So, no classes, and a few restrictions on the syntax.
+Workarounds had to be implemented for the most annoying limitations, namely 16-bit integers and 255-char strings.

 You may use a FreeDOS box to install TP3, compile `Main.pas` and run the Prolog interpreter.